chcko/chcko/README.rst

 A logged-in user assumes ownership of non-owned roles.

-If you register and create instances of school, period, teacher, class and student, then they are associated to you as a user (owned).
+If you register and create instances of school, field, teacher, class and student, then they are associated to you as a user (owned).
 Then you can query all instances below your instance in the hierarchy::